 - Far infrared saunas are used for detoxification and lowering blood pressure.

 10 Health Benefits of Infrared Saunas

-Here are 10 of the best health benefits of Infrared Sauna Therapy:
+Here are 10 of the best infrared sauna benefits:

 The average human being carries around 700 pollutants in their body at any given point.
 It has been found that compared to traditional saunas, infrared saunas increase the removal of toxins by about seven times.